-Program 4.14: Through Measure HH, a parcel tax on large office developments approved by East Palo Alto residents in 2018, implement a Workforce Development Program to provide job training, apprenticeships, and job placement services to residents through partnerships with community-based non-profit organizations and private companies.
+Program 4.14: Through Measure HH, a parcel tax on large office developments approved by East Palo Alto residents in 2018, implement a Pilot Workforce Development Program to provide job training, apprenticeships, and job placement services to residents through partnerships with community-based non-profit organizations and private companies.
 Programs shall include proactive outreach to East Palo Alto residents, and service agreements shall define performance goals and metrics and required deliverables.

-• Pilot Workforce Development Program approved by the City Council in October 2022 with authorization of Measure HH funds and City Manager to enter into agreements with three organizations.

-- Spring 2023: Execute agreements with organizations for 18-month pilot period to provide job training, job placement services, and support services for at least 80 East Palo Alto residents.
-Require that service providers provide language access to trainings in Spanish. - Ongoing: Allocate funds upon submittal of quarterly invoices and performance reports; monitor success of meeting performance goals and quantified metrics.
+- Pilot Workforce Development Program approved by the City Council in October 2022 with authorization of Measure HH funds and City Manager to enter into agreements with three organizations. - Spring 2023: Execute agreements with organizations for an 18-month pilot period to provide job training, job placement services, and support services for at least 80 East Palo Alto residents.
+Require that service providers provide language access to trainings in Spanish. - Ongoing: Allocate funds upon submittal of quarterly invoices and performance reports; monitor success of meeting performance goals and quantified metrics. - Summer/Fall 2024: At the end of the 18-month pilot period, evaluate the effectiveness of the program to continue the program with modifications and enhancements as deemed appropriate.